Dengo/haikuna-matata/README.md

 ### A project developed by Holly Stotelmyer (@hollabaq86), Noah Guy (@NoahRGuy), Dennis Marchetti (@dmarchet) and Joan Petersohn (@jepetersohn)

+### My responsibilities

+In order to complete this project, I had to teach myself Python over the course of a few days and learn to utilizes the tools provided through NLTK.
+My responsibilities included developing methods to ensure proper syllable count, to parse large batches of txt files into unigrams with (key->value) associations between word frequencies -> count of occurrence in the text.
+Additionally, I wrote methods to identify parts of speech, and collaborated on a method to weed out parts of speech that sounded grammatically incorrect at the end of haiku lines.

 ## Description